 BUILDING CONTROL

-From 5 Jan 2026, all applications to Heritage Western Cape in terms of Sections 27, 28, 29, 31, 34 and 38 must be submitted via SAHRIS:
+Applications to HWC must be submitted in accordance with HWC current requirements.
+From 5 Jan 2026, applications in terms of Sections 27, 28, 29, 31, 34 and 38 are submitted via SAHRIS:

 www.sahris.org.za